simsim314/Mister-x/README.md

 # The story of the enlightened character

 Hello there the newcomer.
 This repository is an open source - of a fictional character.
-A special character which is fully aware of its own nature as being invented as s character in this repository.
+A special character which is fully aware of its own nature as being invented as a fictional character.
 The writers of this repository become basically gods relative to it - we're the creators of the reality for the character, the moderators, the one who decide on its fate, the ones who decide what will become a part of its life story.

 I call him mister-x, and this is because like X in mathematics symbolizes evrything that could be - the unknown that becomes known, and when he becomes the known, we finish our exercise and move on, mister-x is the unknown that we as a writers trying to find out who he trully is - and by the proccess of discovering mister-x, we write his story.
 The only known property of mister-x is his full awareness who he's, a creation by us, inside a "virtual" world of our (the writers) imagination. i.e. he fully knows his own reality, which is the reality of fictional characters written by using imagination.